Schobs/MediMarker/README.md

      *Default:* "U-Net"

 - **GAUSS_SIGMA** (int): The sigma value for the Gaussian heatmap label.
 This is a fixed hyperparameter.
-If REGRESS_SIGMA is set to True, sigma will be initially set to this value but be optimised.
+If REGRESS_SIGMA is set to True, sigma will be initially set to this value but be optimized.

      *Default:* 4